whiskyechobravo/kerko/docs/synchronization.md

 `flask kerko config`

-: Output a consolidated view of all configuration parameters, from all of your configuration files, and including the defaults provided by Kerko that you may not have explicitly configured.
+: Shows a consolidated view of all configuration parameters, from all of your configuration files, also including the defaults provided by Kerko that you may not have explicitly configured.

 ## Monitoring data synchronization